mjhoffmeister/blog/_jacob_cycle/2024-03-10-jacob-leaves-laban.md

 ---

 [^1]: Walton, *Genesis*, 589.
 [^2]: Wenham, *Genesis 16-50*, 266-267 and Mackie, "Jacob Builds and Ark," see "Yaaqov and Esau Unite."
-Wenham sees the encounter with angels in 32:1-2 as a conclusion to this episode, but Mackie's connection between Mahamaim and Jacob dividing his camps is a compelling reason to include the scene in the next episode, not this one.
+Wenham sees the encounter with angels in 32:1-2 as a conclusion to this episode, but Mackie's connection between Mahanaim and Jacob dividing his camps is a compelling reason to include the scene in the next episode, not this one.
 [^3]: Mackie, "Jacob Versus the Narrator," see translation in "Yaaqov Persuades His Wives to Flee."
 [^4]: Ibid, see "Key Takeaways."
 [^5]: Bunn, "Return of Jacob," 56.